osg-htc/networking/site/perfsonar/tools_scripts/fasterdata-tuning.md

 - `--apply-packet-pacing`: Apply packet pacing to DTN interfaces via tc token bucket filter.
 Only works with `--target dtn`.
 Default pacing rate is 2 Gbps (adjustable with `--packet-pacing-rate`).
 - `--packet-pacing-rate RATE`: Set the packet pacing rate for DTN nodes.
 Accepts units: kbps, mbps, gbps, tbps (e.g., `2gbps`, `10gbps`, `10000mbps`).
 Default: 2000mbps.
 Burst size is automatically calculated as 1 millisecond worth of packets at the specified rate.
 - `--apply-iommu`: Edit GRUB to add `iommu=pt` and vendor-specific flags (e.g., `intel_iommu=on iommu=pt`) to the kernel cmdline and regenerate grub.
 Requires confirmation or `--yes` to skip interactive prompt.
+ - `--apply-iommu`: Edit GRUB to add `iommu=pt` and vendor-specific flags (e.g., `intel_iommu=on iommu=pt`) to the kernel cmdline and regenerate grub.
+Requires confirmation or `--yes` to skip interactive prompt.
+ - `--iommu-args ARGS`: Provide custom kernel cmdline arguments to apply for IOMMU (e.g., `intel_iommu=on iommu=pt`).
+When set, these args override vendor-appropriate defaults.
 - `--apply-smt on|off`: Toggle SMT state at runtime.
 Requires `--mode apply`.
 Example: `--apply-smt off`.
 - `--persist-smt`: If set along with `--apply-smt`, also persist the change via GRUB edits (`nosmt` applied/removed).
 - `--yes`: Skip interactive confirmations; use with caution.